Apr 1 2013 - Luke 9:28-50 – A new exodus

 My use of the term "exodus" here is simply a transliteration of the Greek work used by Luke – a word often translated as "departure".
 But I can't help thinking that Luke chooses this word as a deliberate echo of the central theme of the second book in the Hebrew Scriptures.
 Moses had been used of God to lead the Israelites out of Egypt.
 He had been the leader of their exodus.
 The prophets had spoken of the way in which Israel's unfaithfulness would lead to a new captivity and would require another exodus.
 Now Moses and Elijah are speaking with Jesus about the greater exodus that he is about to accomplish in Jerusalem.
 His death and resurrection will be the means by which he will lead his people out of captivity and into the freedom of his kingdom; a kingdom in which they will be freed to serve God.

-Yesterday was Easter Sunday and the events of those momentous days around Jesus death and resurrection are very much on our minds.
+I am writing this at Easter time and the events of those momentous days around Jesus death and resurrection are very much on our minds.
 On the night that Jesus was betrayed he celebrated a Passover meal with his disciples.
 Through that meal they remembered how God had rescued the children of Israel from Egypt.

 On that first Passover night the Israelites had taken a lamb and killed it.
 The blood was painted around the doorway into their houses and they remained in the house that night eating lamb and flat bread.
 During that night, God had come down in judgment and the firstborn son in every house in Egypt had been struck dead.
 The blood had protected the Israelites; when God saw the blood on the doorway he passed over their homes and they were safe.
 The Israelites had been saved by the blood of the lamb.
 There was a death in every house in Egypt that night; in the Egyptian houses the death of the firstborn; in the Israelite houses the death of a lamb.